eln

 Your lab notebooks are black holes.

 Every day, your scientists generate insights that could accelerate your pipeline.
 Every day, those insights disappear into paper notebooks, personal spreadsheets, and email threads.
-When someone leaves, their knowledge leaves with them.
+Scientists spend 20% of their time searching for information that already exists somewhere.
+When someone leaves, their knowledge leaves with them—and replacing a senior scientist's institutional knowledge takes years, if it's even possible.
 When you need to reproduce an experiment, you can't find the details.
-When regulators ask for data, you spend weeks assembling it.
+When regulators ask for data, you spend weeks assembling it from scattered sources.

 Where does your science live?